 Sport in Amsterdam and Netherlands

-Friday Night Run – a free monthly 1 hour run organised by running group Phanos.
-Meet at Olympic Stadium Amsterdam at 1930 on Friday 12 Jul 2019.
+Friday Night Run – A free monthly 1 hour run organised by running group Phanos.
+Meet at Olympic Stadium Amsterdam at 1930 on Friday 10 Jul 2020.

 Nijmegen Vierdaagse – International four days marches event around the city of Nijmegen with up to 50,000 participants – walking 30km to 50km per day over all 4 days.
-103rd edition will be held over 16-19 Jul 2019.
+104th edition due to be held over 21-24 Jul 2020 has been cancelled.

 See the full annual sport calendar for Amsterdam